Search for a certificate on the internet

 • sq network dane search

 This will limit the search to the respective sources.
-Keep in mind that not all sources can deal with all type of queries: WKD for instance can only be queried for User IDs in the form of email addresses.
+Keep in mind that not all sources can deal with all query types: WKD, for instance, can only be queried for User IDs in the form of email addresses.